 Font: elaborate by the authors.

-Despite the high experience in collaborative software development and the academic qualification, none of the respondents direct worked on Android development.
-Several attempts to trace Brazilian workers on Android development were made, but it was only identified some workers who develop applications and not participate in the Android development itself.
+Despite the high experience in collaborative software development and academic qualification, none of the respondents direct worked on Android development.
+Several attempts to trace Brazilian workers on Android development were performed, but it was only identified some workers who develop applications and do not participate in the Android development itself.

-At the syncretic moment, it was performed a general categorization to identify thematic groups that would be refined to identify features that help to understand the research object.
-In this way, the review of past researches intents to focus basically on three major categories: goods, labor, and cooperation.
-These three groups appear together in concrete reality researched and the effort for apart them is just a didactic (or propaedeutic) to facilitate understand features of the research object.
-In this paper, it is demonstrated only the analyses regarding cooperation category.
+At the syncretic moment, a general categorization was performed to identify thematic groups that would be refined to identify features that help understand the research object.
+In this way, past research reviews intend to focus on three major categories: goods, labor, and cooperation.
+These three groups appear together in concrete reality researched, and the effort for apart them is just a didactic (or propaedeutic) to helps to understand features of the research object.
+In this paper, only the analyses regarding the cooperation category are demonstrated.

-The resumption of previous administrative literature allowed to perform reflexive actions about the information gathered to identify how characteristics found in reality correspond to conceptual descriptions and, mainly, which changes come from historic development of productive forces that were not reached by existing theoretical descriptions.
-This dialectical movement revealed layers and object behaviors that were not perceived at the moment pre-syncretic; also the researches can note that some sets of empirical information (for example, technical specifications), although important to the object itself, were not aligned with the research themes.
+The resumption of previous administrative literature allowed to perform reflexive actions about the information gathered to identify how characteristics found in reality correspond to conceptual descriptions and, mainly, which changes come from the historical development of productive forces that were not reached by existing theoretical descriptions.
+This dialectical movement revealed layers and object behaviors did not perceive at the moment pre-syncretic; also, the researchers can note that some sets of empirical information (for example, technical specifications), although necessary to the object itself, were not aligned with the research themes.

-In this way, the research object became “elaborate object and, as such, it results from the research subject activity.
-This stage is syncretic because the knowledge is valorized through an elaborate perception” (Faria 2015b, 32–33).
-During this process, among other activities, it was also identified and elaborated concepts, descriptions, and categorizations.
-Thus, the elaborate knowledge opposes precarious knowledge and this tension created the conditions for the emergence of the synthetic moment.
+In this way, the research object became an "elaborate object and, as such, it results from the research subject activity.
+This stage is syncretic because the knowledge is valorized through an elaborate perception" (Faria 2015b, 32–33).
+Besides that, it was also identified and elaborated concepts, descriptions, and categorizations during this process.
+Thus, the elaborated knowledge opposes precarious knowledge, and this tension created the conditions for the emergence of the synthetic moment.

-At this synthetic moment, it is still necessary to return with the object and the concepts for the movements of reality and the set of theoretical departure to reposition them in their original places.
-This reposition occurs no more with the departure object, but with a new object and reworked within the limitations of the object itself, of the research means and the researcher.
+At this synthetic moment, it is still necessary to return with the object and the concepts for the movements of reality and the set of theoretical departures to reposition them in their original places.
+However, this reposition does not occur with the departure object, but yes, with the new object reworked within the object's limitations, the research means limitations and the researcher limitations.

-This last movement, which is not the final step, will itself always be temporary since as much reality and the academic knowledge are moving, allowing comments, reflections, and questions that were not possible before.
+This last movement, which is not the final step, will always be temporary since as much reality and academic knowledge are moving, allowing comments, reflections, and questions that were impossible before.
 Still, the reposition stage only can happen by the existence of the arbitrary cut on the research process itself, which represents the "researcher (reached) the limit of your understanding and not the final limit understanding of reality" (Faria, 2015b, 35).
 Also, about the results presented in the following section, it is noteworthy that the exhibition logic is necessarily different from the research logic (Marx, 1996).

 Analysis of Android development

-The mobile operating system Android is the concrete object of analysis and was chosen for being the "free" software or the open-source more widespread in the world and has the Google, a capitalist organization, as your main developer.
-The analysis presented here had as primordial source the extensive documentation published by Google in the Android development site.
+The mobile operating system Android is the concrete object of analysis and was chosen for being the "free" software or the open-source more widespread in the world and has Google, a capitalist organization, as your main developer.
+Therefore, the analysis presented here had as primordial source the extensive documentation published by Google in the Android development site.

-Android is an open-source programs suite that can be used in different computational devices (GOOGLE 2015).
-According to the documentation, the primary objective was the construction of a digital open platform available for different organizations and developers to facilitate the production of goods targeted mobile users.
+Android is an open-source programs suite that can be used in different computational devices (Google, 2015).
+According to the documentation, the primary objective was to construct a digital open platform available for different organizations and developers to facilitate the production of goods targeted to mobile users.